SharkPem/SharkPem/README.md

 ### Hi there 👋

-作者目前硕士在读，兴趣及研究方向为：Computer Graphics, Rendering, Game En游戏开发。
+I'm a postgraduate student and pursuing for master degree.

+My research field & interest is computer graphics, rendering and game program.

-I’m currently working on my [blog](https://www.yuque.com/sharkpem)
+I’m currently working on my [blog](https://www.yuque.com/sharkpem).

 Here are some ideas to get you started: